quisquous/cactbot/docs/FAQ-Troubleshooting.md

 If you do not get this message, ask in the [FFXIV ACT discord](#places-to-get-help) for help.

+### Verify DPS Parsing

+Even if the game connection works, that doesn't mean everything is correct.
+If dps parsing isn't working, then cactbot triggers will likely not work either.

+Verify dps parsing works.
+Open ACT.
+Go hit a striking dummy for 10 seconds.
+If you have a dps overlay, numbers should appear.
+Regardless of a dps overlay, if you go to ACT -> Main and click on the encounter, then you should see a dps chart.

+If you don't see dps charts,
+make sure you have enabled Deucalion via
+ACT -> Plugins -> FFXIV ACT Plugin -> Inject and use Deucalion for network data.

 ### Cactbot Stops Working Randomly

 If cactbot and dps parsing works properly and then stops,